PanicStation.org

 Short answer

-Treat this like an active account takeover: secure the email/phone that controls password resets, then urgently tell the affected providers and block new credit being opened in the deceased person’s name.
+Treat this as possible active account takeover.
+Secure the email account and mobile number used for password resets, then tell the affected providers and reduce the risk of new credit being opened in the deceased person’s name.

 Do not do these things

-• Don’t post or share extra personal details about the death (dates of birth, address history, account names) in public messages or obituaries.
+• Do not share extra personal details about the death, date of birth, address history, account names, or documents in public posts or messages.

 What to do now